8 reasons for your staff to think you're a poor boss

 8. Choosing favourites

-It’s a sign of a bad boss that favourites are fast-tracked through the ranks or continually picked for plum roles or new projects while more competent or experienced team members are deliberately overlooked.
+It’s a sign of a poor boss that favourites are fast-tracked through the ranks or continually picked for plum roles or new projects while more competent or experienced team members are deliberately overlooked.

 Learn from Robert Half’s expert recruiters so you can build a talented team of employees or advance your career.
 Operating in over 300 locations worldwide and as one of the top recruitment agencies in Hong Kong, Robert Half can provide you with assistance where and when you need it.